DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 # Exercise 2: Jacobi's Algorithm

-The second assignment consists of implementing the Jacobi's method to solve Laplace equation in a distributed memory environment, using the MPI library to communicate between processes and OpenACC to parallelize the computation on the GPU.
-The program is expected to run entirely on the GPU, without any data transfer between the CPU and the GPU during the computation.
+The second assignment consists of implementing the Jacobi's method to solve Laplace equation in a distributed memory environment, using the MPI library to communicate between processes and OpenACC to parallelize the computation on GPU.
+The program is expected to run entirely on GPU, without any data transfer between CPU and GPU in the middle of the computation.

 Before digging into the implementation of the algorithm, let's first describe the problem and how to solve it.